-In my sixties, I am fitter and stronger than in any other decade of my life.
+In my late sixties, I am fitter and stronger than in any other decade of my life.
 As a child and a teenager, I had problems with movement; sports lessons were dreaded ordeals!
 Organising my body in space has always been a challenge.
 Whereas the Alexander Technique gave me a sense of co-ordination and integration, practicing and teaching Tai Chi for Health has enabled me to turn that sense into reality.
 My balance, stamina and confidence are increasing every year.

 Free online lesson in Tai Chi for Arthritis: